joelsgp/5thSRD/docs/adventuring/the_environment.md

 ### Food
 A character needs one pound of food per day and can make food last longer by subsisting on half rations.
 Eating half a pound of food in a day counts as half a day without food.

-A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
+A character can go without food for a number of days equal to 3 + their Constitution modifier (minimum 1).
 At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.
 A normal day of eating resets the count of days without food to zero.

 ### Water
 A character needs one gallon of water per day, or two gallons per day if the weather is hot.
 A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion at the end of the day.
 A character with access to even less water automatically suffers one level of exhaustion at the end of the day.